Asturian miners' strike of 1962: Consequences in Spain

 At the national level, the mining strike served as a trigger for other general strikes throughout Spain, which came to mobilize more than 300,000 workers throughout the territory.
 In a large part of these mobilizations, the explicit reason was to show solidarity with the Asturian miners.
 The strike once again put Asturias in the international spotlight, something that had not happened since the revolutionary strike of 1934.

 Along with the sympathy strikes throughout the Spanish territory, the miners' strike served as a trigger for the opposition to Francoism to meet in June 1962 in what the Francoist regime termed as the Contubernio de Múnich (Munich conspiracy).
 In addition, a group of intellectuals, headed by Ramón Menéndez Pidal, signed a manifesto demanding freedom of information and the recognition of the right to strike.
 Likewise, a group of women, including some notable writers, demonstrated with students in Madrid and Barcelona in support of the strikers.
 For the writer Jorge Martínez Reverte, "the Spanish political transition" began during the strike.

 International impact

 French and Welsh trade unions sent representatives to Asturias to investigate the reality of the conditions of the strike.
 Moreover, news of women being confined in the Oviedo Cathedral reached other countries such as France or Belgium, where sympathy strikes were organized.

 In addition, the strike contributed to highlighting the totalitarian quality of the Franco regime, which made it difficult for the regime to integrate into the European Economic Community.

+In culture

+Jaime Gil de Biedma's poem "Asturias, 1962" is a tribute to the miners, in which the speaker compares different types of silence: destructive silences which inhibit communication, like that after the Civil War, and silences charged with anticipation of political change, like that during the strike.